ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 			> $workspace/"$sample"_rna_edit.alu.vcf

 19. Repeat the filtering commands in step 12 but replace the input `"$sample"_raw_variants.rmhex.nonalu.txt` with the earlier-produced input `"$sample"_raw_variants.rmhex.txt` that does NOT exclude variants in known Alu elements.
 To reflect this, elide `nonalu` from the names of all output files produced in this re-run.
 Thus, the output of this work will be a file of the name format `"$sample"_raw_variants.rmhex.rmsk.rmintron.rmhom.rmblat.txt`.
-20. For later use, capture variants whose locations both are in known Alu elements and are covered in the DNA sequencing to at least the minimum read depth, but whose genomic locations were NOT found to contain DNA variants:
+20. For later use, capture additionally filtered variants whose locations are covered in the DNA sequencing to at least the minimum read depth, but whose genomic locations were NOT found to contain DNA variants:

 		# capture in VCF format all additionally filtered variants
 		awk '{OFS="\t";print $1,$2,$2}' \